TokisanGames/Terrain3D/CONTRIBUTING.md

 We use the standard [Godot PR workflow](https://docs.godotengine.org/en/stable/contributing/workflow/pr_workflow.html).
 Please submit PRs according to the same process Godot uses.

+This includes:
+* Creating a new branch (not main) before submitting the PR.
+* Never using git merge, or the `sync` button.
+Only fetch, push, pull.
+* To update your PR to the latest main, rebase it then force push into your branch.
+  * `git pull --rebase upstream main`
+  * `git push -f`

+Read the guide above for more details.

 ## Code Style

 ### GDScript